powmedia/backbone-forms/CONTRIBUTING.md

 ## Development

 Please set your editors to use spaces, rather than tabs, (2 spaces per tab) and trim empty lines if possible.
+We have included an [EditorConfig](http://editorconfig.org/) file in the repository so you can configure your favourite editor to use this.

 If you want to run your tests, or open the ./tests/index.html page, or: